metabolomics-us/mona/README.md

 ## Starting Development:
 - There are 3 scripts in the project to easily start development
+  - `./start_docker_dev.sh`
+    - Starts all necessary docker microservices
   - `./start_corsproxy.sh`
     - Solves CORS issues when connecting the frontend to the microservices
-  - `./start_docker_dev.sh`
-    - Starts all necessary docker microservices
   - `./start_frontend.sh`
-    - Starts the Angular 10 frontend with ng serve to develop on the fly
+    - Starts the Angular 10 frontend with ng serve for live development (localhost:9090)

 ## PROD Deployment:
 - Production deployment is simple with docker